axshen/SoFiA-2/README.md

 ### Docker containers

 We also provide official Docker containers for all stable releases of SoFiA 2.
 These are available from https://hub.docker.com/r/sofiapipeline/sofia2.
-Due to the significant overhad imposed by pre-packaged containers, we strongly advise users to install SoFiA 2 from source, which is straightforward using the instructions above and will use significantly less disc space.
+Due to the significant overhead imposed by pre-packaged containers, we strongly advise users to install SoFiA 2 from source, which is straightforward using the instructions above and will use significantly less disc space.

 ## Documentation